-The ROC curve dose not show much difference between the two hybrid filtering algorithms.
+The ROC curve does not show much difference in performance between the two hybrid filtering algorithms.
 However, Top-N accuracy suggests that hybrid filtering 1 is slightly better.
-It is interesting to see the changes of Top-N accuracy curve with different values of concentration parameter τ , which is shown in Fig. 3 (c).
-When $\tau=10000$, the hybrid filtering 1 reaches the optimal performance.
-As τ deviates away the performance degrades.
+It is interesting to see dependency of Top-N accuracy as a function of the concentration parameter τ , which is shown in Fig. 3 (c).
+When $\tau = 10000$, the hybrid filtering 1 reaches the optimal performance.
+As τ deviates away, the performance degrades.